Human-Guided Harm Recovery for Computer Use Agents: BackBench and Scaffold Evaluation

 As shown in Figure~\ref{fig:results}, we find that both \textit{Reward model} and \textit{Rubric-based} preference-guided scaffolds are strongly preferred over \textit{Base model}, with \textit{Reward model} achieving a 120-point score increase and \textit{Rubric-based} achieving a 75-point score increase over the base model, taken over all tasks.
 The advantage of the scaffolds is most apparent for the 15-step limit tasks, indicating that they are especially effective in improving recovery effectiveness in resource-constrained scenarios.

 To establish the statistical significance of our findings, we conducted hypothesis tests by bootstrapping the minimum rating difference between each scaffold system and \textit{Base model}.
 We find that both scaffolds achieve statistically significant improvements over \textit{Base model} ($p=0.004$ and $p=0.008$ for \textit{Reward model} and \textit{Rubric-based}, respectively).
+Further, the fitted Bradley-Terry model estimates that the \textit{Reward model} is preferred over \textit{Base model} $67\%$ of the time (odds ratio $\approx 2.0$) and \textit{Rubric-based} is preferred over \textit{Base model} $61\%$ of the time (odds ratio $\approx 1.5$).
 These results demonstrate that domain-specific human preference alignment meaningfully improves harm recovery quality even when building upon a highly capable and safety-tuned foundation model.

 \textit{Reward model}'s superior performance over the rubric-based approach may be attributed to its ability to learn context-dependent trade-offs directly from human annotations.
-While both verifiers have access to the same rubric dimensions (efficiency, comprehensiveness, side harm avoidance, etc.), the relative importance of these attributes varies substantially across scenarios---as demonstrated in our analysis of attribute weights in Section~\ref{subsec:rubric_weighting}.
+While both verifiers have access to the same rubric dimensions, the relative importance of these attributes varies substantially across scenarios, as demonstrated in our analysis of attribute weights in Section~\ref{subsec:rubric_weighting}.
 The rubric-based verifier must infer these weightings through the base model's pretrained priors, which may not align with human judgments in specialized harm recovery contexts.
-In contrast, the reward model implicitly captures how humans prioritize different recovery attributes conditional on scenario characteristics, learning from 1,150 pairwise preference judgments that reflect nuanced human reasoning about recovery quality.
+In contrast, the reward model implicitly captures how humans prioritize different recovery attributes conditional on scenario characteristics.
 This learned sensitivity to context enables the reward model to make more human-aligned plan selections, particularly in scenarios where recovery trade-offs are subtle.